-It’s been almost 17 years since passengers on a hijacked flight from New Jersey to California fought back on September 11, 2001 against a band of terrorists who then crashed the jetliner into a rural Pennsylvania field.
-A symbol of their bravery and sacrifice will be unveiled today, Sunday 9, 2018 at the place where they fell to earth.
-The event will be streamed live via the Friends of Flight 93 Memorial website.
+It’s been two decades since passengers on a hijacked flight from New Jersey to California fought back on September 11, 2001, against a band of terrorists who then crashed the jetliner into a rural Pennsylvania field.
+A symbol of their bravery and sacrifice was unveiled Sunday 9, 2018, at the place where they fell to earth.
+The event was streamed live via the Friends of Flight 93 Memorial website.

 The Tower of Voices, a roughly 93-foot- (28-meter-) tall concrete and steel structure, contains a wind chime for each of the 40 passengers and crew members who were killed on Sept.
-11, 2001, and represents the final phase of the Flight 93 National Memorial .
+11, 2001, and represents the final phase of Flight 93 National Memorial.
 Each chime will generate its own distinctive sound.

-The memorial at a the crash site, about 2 miles (3.2 kilometers) north of Shanksville, already includes a memorial plaza, dedicated on the 10th anniversary in 2011, and a visitor’s center that opened three years ago.
+The memorial at the crash site, about 2 miles (3.2 kilometers) north of Shanksville, includes a memorial plaza, dedicated on the 10th anniversary in 2011, and a visitor’s center.

 Former Pennsylvania Gov. Tom Ridge, who served as the nation’s first homeland security secretary after 9/11, will make the keystone speech.